WHAT’S IN A NAME?

 The fiercely independent film festival Dances With Films (DWF) announced today its 2017 lineup of narrative and documentary features and short films for its 20th annual edition.
 Opening the festival on June 1 are two alumni projects: filmmaker David Heinz’s modern musical, AMERICAN FOLK in its Los Angeles debut and the world premiere of Tamar Halpern’s intellectual thriller, MISSING IN EUROPE.
 Another DWF alumni project, AUSTIN FOUND, by director Will Raée, closes the festival with its world premiere on June 11.

-Dances With films, now in its 19th year, champions the unflinching spirit at the very core of the independent film scene.
+Dances With Films, now in its 20th year, champions the unflinching spirit at the very core of the independent film scene.
 While the vast majority of film fests rely heavily on celebrity, we have relied on the innovation, talent, creativity and sweat equity that revolutionized the entertainment industry.
 And that reliance continues to prove successful with alumni moving on to write, direct and produce celebrity-studded vehicles, star in blockbuster movies and television series, produce multi-million dollar films and create hit TV shows.
 Oh…. and we even have several OSCAR® nominees… In a world of homogenized, formulaic film festivals, DWF continues to defy the rules.